fazleskhan/FlatCAM/README.md

 docker run -it --rm --hostname="$(hostname)" --publish="33899:3389/tcp" --name="flatcam" fazleskhan/flatcam:dev /bin/bash

 ```

+## Connect Remote Desktop Client

-Once the server is up connect with RDP with localhost:33899 and provide the username and password ubuntu
+Once the server is running a RDP client needs to connect to the server

-When the desktop loads start the command line and execute /flatcam/flatcam.sh
+server address : localhost:33899

+username/password : ubuntu/ubuntu

+## XFCE Desktop

+1. The first login you will be prompted to choose how the desktop should be configured.
+Choose 'Use default config'

+2. Click the command line icon, a black square with a white dollar sign

+3. At the command prompt type /flatcam/flatcam.sh and the application will start

 ## References